-Set up a work area, with a paint cloth below to collect the paint scrapings.
-Gather all your tools (heat gun, 5-in one tool) and have them within reach.
+Set up a work area, with a drop cloth below to collect the paint scrapings.
+Gather all your tools (heat gun, 5-in-1 tool) and have them within reach.

 Turn the Studio Dual Temp heat gun to high setting.
 Pass over the surface of the painted wood in an even pattern at a distance of 2 to 3 inches.
 We recommend working in one area of the piece.

 When the paint starts to bubble, simply scrape the paint using the provided scraper (5-in-1 tool).
-Wipe paint away with a rag and continue to heating and scraping until all the paint is removed.
+Wipe paint away with a rag and continue to heat and scrap until all the paint is removed.

 Now surface is ready to paint, stain or varnish if desired.
-Use your Studio Home Décor paint sprayer to spray the wood with Dead Flat Finish Varnish to coat the wood with a protective finish.
+Use your Studio Home Décor paint sprayer to spray the wood with Dead Flat Finish Varnish, coating the wood with a protective finish.
 Be sure to tape and mask any metal parts.

 Other Projects Using a Heat Gun